 There are major reforms in rental laws coming into effect on the 29th March for those with investment properties in Victoria, thanks to the Andrews' Labor Government.

 This change aims to provide a minimum standard of security for renters when it comes to keys.

 What does this mean for landlords & rental providers?

 All landlords and rental providers must provide a free set of keys to each tenant in the rental agreement.
 This includes keys to the front and back doors.
 But also other security devices, such as building entrances, individual rooms (where applicable) and private parking.

-Additionally, all external doors that are able to be locked must be secured with a functioning deadlock.
+Additionally, all external doors that can be locked must be secured with a functioning deadlock.
 This applies to all tenants renting out a residential space.

-It also notes that should the tenant request any extra keys or security devices, the rental provider may charge a reasonable fee before providing them.
+It also notes that should the tenant request any extra keys or security devices; the rental provider may charge a reasonable fee before providing them. [eho]

 Does this apply to all forms of rentals?

 Yes, it does.
 The changes in Victoria’s renting laws cover all tenants.
 Whether they rent an entire property, are in caravan parks and residential parks and those renting in a rooming house (where the tenant rents one or more rooms within a building).

 Speaking of rooming houses, is there anything else that I should know?